 Getting Around Costa Rica

 Costa Rica may look like a small country, but don’t count on driving to several destinations.
 Road travel can be slow, and driving in Costa Rica is downright scary.
 As someone who regularly navigates Colorado’s icy roads in winter and calmly drove the Amalfi Coast, I thought I wouldn’t be scared.
-But I was surprised.
+But I was surprised, at least at night.

 Highways are few and far between.
 Most roads do not have shoulders, leading to cars parked in the middle of the road.
 Street lights are non-existent.
 Bridges are one lane.
 And people, dogs and cyclists like to meander the road with little attention to cars.